-The most beautiful village of Halkidiki is mountainous and certainly leaves no one unmoved.
-So we made the sacrifice and left for one day the wonderful beaches of Halkidiki, to dedicate some hours of our time to the traditional settlement of Arnaia and we did not regret it.
+The most beautiful village of Halkidiki is mountainous and leaves no one unmoved, especially if they're fond of the mainland destinations of the country.
+Therefore, we highly recommend you make the sacrifice and leave the wonderful beachfront of Halkidiki, to dedicate some of your time to the traditional settlement of Arnaia.

-Our suggestion is to book your evening, enjoying your drink, in the yard of one of the tasteful cafe-bars in Afitos.
+Our suggestion is to book your evening, enjoying your drink, in the yard of one of the tasteful cafe bars in Afitos.
 Almost every night various music groups are hosted.
-The only minus of the village are the countless cars.
-It would be good for the visitor to leave them in the municipal parking lot, without destroying the aesthetics of the settlement.

 Taxiarchis Village - credits: travelpassionate.com